Zilliqa/ZIP/zips/zip-13.md

 ## Implementation
-This ZIP is implemented in the experimental branch.
+This ZIP is implemented in the feature branch.
 - [branch](https://github.com/Zilliqa/Zilliqa/tree/feature/p2pseed-network-layer-enhancement)

 ## Rationale